Good Times on the Golf Course

 “As the new owners of Century 21, my wife Melannie (Vokeroth) and I are privileged to be the custodians of this business.
 The realtors, staff, and owners honour Richard and Mary every day by being honest, funny, and positive.
 We love this community and this business, and it will operate the way Richard and Mary intended for years to come.”

 (Scott left, Rich right)

 Give Back, Play Golf

 Richard was diagnosed with a highly aggressive form of early-onset Alzheimer’s when he was 59.
 He lost his battle this past spring at 64 years old.
-A Celebration of Life will take place directly after the Forget Me Not Mixed Open Tournament on July 9th, which will raise funds for the Garden of Gratitude Project this year in addition to the Alzheimer Society of BC.
+A Celebration of Life will take place directly after the Forget Me Not Mixed Open Tournament, which will raise funds for the Garden of Gratitude Project this year in addition to the Alzheimer Society of BC.

 “My dad was very clear that he didn’t want a funeral of any sort,” says Jen Daoust, Richard’s eldest daughter.
 “In the past, he would have huge parties for all the Century 21 staff.
 It was a big thing, and they’d go all out.
 That was kind of a reflection of who my dad was.
 He was a jokester, he liked everyone to have a good time, and he also loved to golf.
 So we thought, what better way to celebrate him than at Redstone after a round of golf for an important cause?”